‘Jersey Shore’ Star Deena Nicole Cortese Practices Picking Up Boxes In Hilarious Instagram Update

 Jersey Shore star Deena Nicole Cortese shared a hilarious Instagram update on Thursday night.
 In the snapshots, she wore a gorgeous pink dress with her hair in a formal updo and a few glamorous accessories.

-According to her caption, she was is in her close friend’s bridal party and was recently on “gift duty” at the bridal shower.
-She admitted that she had been feeling “self conscious” lately because she put on some weight while in quarantine.
+According to her caption, she was in her close friend’s bridal party and recently on “gift duty” at the bridal shower.
+She admitted that she had been feeling self-conscious lately because she put on some weight while in quarantine.

 Deena realized that she would likely appear in some candid photographs picking up boxes and wanted to get an idea of how she might look.
-To test it out, she asked her husband Chris Buckner to take some test pictures of her bending down picking up imaginary gifts and boxes.
+To test it out, she asked her husband Chris Buckner, to take some test pictures of her bending down, picking up imaginary gifts and boxes.

 “Anyone else do this???
 Or just me,” she asked her followers alongside several laughing emoji.

-The “Meatball” joked that she was not sure if she should share the pics with her 3.1 million Instagram followers, but then decided that everyone could probably use a laugh right now and chose to post them.
+The “Meatball” joked that she was not sure if she should share the pics with her 3.1 million Instagram followers but then decided that everyone could probably use a laugh right now and chose to post them.

 In the first image, Deena stood in profile with her hands down by her side, looking straight ahead.
 Her son Christopher John was visible in the photo, too.

-The second pic showed the television personality bending down, pretending to hold a large box.
-For the final upload, she mimed placing a gift on the ground and seemed to be smiling as if having fun with the mock photo shoot.
+The second pic showed her pretending to hold a large box.
+For the final upload, Deena mimed placing a gift on the ground and seemed to be smiling as if having fun with the mock photo shoot.

 View this post on Instagram